-Trademark represents the trademark, ezTravel, which was registered in 1999 with duration of 15 years and can be renewed with minimal costs; and domain name, which is updated every two years.
+Trademark represents the trademark, ezTravel, which was registered in PRC and Taiwan with different expiration date starting from 2011 to 2020 and can be renewed with minimal costs for 10 years; and domain name, which is updated every two years.
 The trademark is an intangible asset that relates to the name recognition of a company and its products or services.
 Trademark is increasingly a focus of corporate value for an entity as stronger, well-known names typically command premium pricing and generate excess earnings.
 The useful life of the trademark is indefinite.